The Software Engineer’s Career - Beyond Senior

 Organization priorities

 The key stakeholders and influencers, together with their priorities.
-These may range from slightly different from the organization’s priorities to completely misaligned.
-Sorry to break it to you but the latter might happen more than anyone involved would like to admit!
+These may range from slightly different from the organization’s priorities to completely misaligned (sorry to break it to you, but the latter might happen more than anyone involved would like to admit!)

 Creating business software is inextricably tied to achieving some business results.
 These results might range from increasing revenue, decreasing costs, increasing customer satisfaction, lowering the business risks and so on.
 The key is that there are some concrete business goals.
 Real world organizations are rarely as laser-focused as depicted in business books.
-The reality is often that there’s more than one business priority that needs fulfilling.
+Often the reality is that there’s more than one business priority that needs fulfilling.
 Five or more is not uncommon and the key stakeholders might not clearly articulate which are more important than others.
 It may sound sub-optimal, but its a situation you’ll need to deal with.

 Understanding the goals and priorities of the software you are working on is paramount.
 In general, software architecture should be built around business needs and characteristics.
-It is difficult to build software or design organisational processes that support technology well without at least some understanding of this.
+It is difficult to build software or design organisational processes that support technology well without at least some understanding of it.

 Likewise, understanding who is pulling the strings, what kind of influence particular stakeholders (individuals or organizations) have on the project, is also important.
 Being effective in any organization means generating buy-in from the right people or parties and it is very difficult to move the needle without understanding these matters.